juliaparish/EDS230_EnviroModeling_AlmondModel/README.md

 ## Almond Yield as a Function

 **Assignment 2**

+This model was developed as an assignment for a UCSB Bren School Master’s program course, Environmental Data Science 230: | Environmental Science Management 232: Environmental Modeling.

 For assignment two we will be building the almond model (from Lobell et al. 2006) in R. The conceptual model, from the last assignment, should have laid the foundation for what needs to be done, now your job is to figure out how to implement it in R. As a side note: there are always multiple ways to code something in R; of course focus on getting the correct answer first, but also remember that we want to strive for our code being as simple and streamline as possible.
 Style counts.
 Make sure you choose meaningful variable names and add comments.
 Include comments at the top of the function to tell the user what the inputs/outputs are and their units and format.

 Here are some ideas to think though.
 First, the climate data is going to need to be subsetted.
 How the almond function is written will dictate how the climate data is going to be stored, after it is subsetted.
 Second, we want to build a clean function that is versatile.
 Here are two model outlines to follow